 My first session focuses on building rapport and instilling a sense of comfort and ease.
-I strive to create a space where client's know trust that they can speak openly and honestly about anything, without fear of judgement or shame.
+I strive to create a space where client's trust they can speak openly and honestly about anything, without fear of judgement or shame.
 I want to understand what brings them to therapy and I will ask many questions, while offering time to expand and elaborate.
 Our first session is the opportunity to get to know each other.
 Client's are free to ask me questions.
 This collaborative session will hopefully result in a treatment plan that addresses the client's issues, identifies achievable goals, and charts the course for sessions to come.

 Attachment-based